stroncis/numpy-image-shredder/README.md

     ```
 5. Open your web browser and navigate to the URL provided by Gradio (usually `http://127.0.0.1:7860`).

-Enter an image URL, adjust the chunk sliders, and click "Submit" to see the shredded image.
+Enter an image URL, adjust the chunk sliders, and select a color effect to see the transformations.